Code2Empower/cuppathink/README.md

 ## **Running the project locally**
 This project uses [Create React App](https://github.com/facebook/create-react-app).
-After cloning the src repo, the following commands are available:
+After cloning the src repo,

+The following commands are available:

+### npm install - for a fresh install from repo
+Installs the dependencies from the `package.json`.

-### npm start
+### npm start - for running a local build)
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### npm test
-Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### npm run build
+### npm run build - for testing a local version of live build (NOTE: this is NOT how deploy is handled, see 'Branching & Deployment Via Netlify' below)
 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.